marbl/MetagenomeScope/README.md

 ## Acknowledgements

-See the [acknowledgements page](https://github.com/marbl/MetagenomeScope/wiki/Acknowledgements) on the wiki for a full list of acknowledgements in MetagenomeScope.
+See the [acknowledgements page](https://github.com/marbl/MetagenomeScope/wiki/Acknowledgements) on the wiki for a list of acknowledgements for MetagenomeScope's codebase.

 ## Contact